satssehgal/WebScraping_Heroku/README.md

 # Automate Web Scraping to Excel using Heroku

-This code will allow you to scrape a page automatically, process it and email it to you based on a user defined schedule.
-This snippet of code will allow you to deploy your python script to Heroku and run a scheduler.
-This is meant for free account that do not have a credit card on file.
-You would need to download add-ons but to do so you need a credit card on file.
+This code will allow you to scrape a page automatically, process it and email it to yourself using sendgrid based on a user defined schedule.
+This snippet of code will allow you to deploy your python script to Heroku and run a custom scheduler.
+This is meant for free accounts that do not have a credit card on file.
+Otherwise you would need to download add-ons but to do so you need a credit card on file.
 This code allows you to run a scheduler without a credit card on file.

 ## Instructions
 1) Clone the repo